 *This issue is not of BrightLocal’s making – this is an aggregator issue and is a flaw in an aggregator-only approach to listings management.

 Key Question: What happens if I stop using BrightLocal?

 As 90% of our submissions are direct to site rather than into aggregators, the majority of listings are claimed and ‘owned’ by the customer so data remains intact in the future.
-But for any aggregator listings, after one year the feeds from aggregators into third-party sites lose their ‘managed’ status.
-We advise customers to renew their submissions to aggregators every 12 months to maintain the trusted data status – this renewal can be done directly or via BrightLocal for $60.
+This is one of the key benefits of using a direct to site service over an API solution, like Yext.
+However, for any aggregator listings ordered, after one year the feeds from aggregators into third-party sites lose their ‘managed’ status.
+As such, we advise customers to renew their submissions to aggregators every 12 months to maintain their trusted data status – this renewal can be done directly or via BrightLocal for $60.

 My opinion on BrightLocal

 I can’t really provide an opinion of BrightLocal without it being biased.
 So all I’ll say is that we have completed over 600,000 submissions for more than 30,000 businesses and have lots of very happy repeat customers.
 We have a big enough team to deliver citations at scale but also maintain focus on quality of citations delivered.

 Whitespark is a well-known software and citation services provider based in Canada.
 They run a full suite of software including the Whitespark Citation Finder (also known as the Local Citation Finder), Local Rank Tracker, Reputation Builder, and offer some other free tools as well.

 They offer citation building services in 11 countries and operate like a citation service provider.
 They offer bespoke citation research and citation clean-up based on the specific client/location they work on.
 They partner with a third-party business, OptiLocal, to deliver citations.